 - Beigli (poppy bread cake)

-Do you have any other questions about Hungarian food and cuisine?
+Do you have more questions about Hungarian food and cuisine?
 Leave a comment below!